jooby-dev/jooby-docs/docs/analog/parameter-types.md

 One of the [event types](../../basics.md#device-events).

 #### **enable_event**
-how many data to send
+if need to check on event

 #### **send_event**
-how many data to send
+is need to send event in flash

 #### **save_event**
-how many data to send
+is need to store event in flash

 ### Examples

-#### set hour data recieve config to start send data from 03:00 with 4 records
+#### set hour data receive config to start send data from 03:00 with 4 records

 | Field          | Value    | Hex    |
 | -------------- | -------- | ------ |